Add to Measure Comparison

 Status provided by the National Quality Forum: http://www.qualityforum.org/Field_Guide/

 National Quality Forum (NQF) ID

-The four-digit identification number assigned by the National Quality Forum.
+The four- or five-digit identification number assigned by the National Quality Forum.

 The CMS Program which uses this measure as designated by legislation, rule or policy.

 Publicly Shared (Measure)

 IIndicates whether the entire measure is/will be shared on the public CMIT website